tranghaviet/SRE-Self-Healing-Architecture-Project-Deployment-Roulette/README.md

 4. *[Node elasticity]*

-   A microservice `bloaty-mcface` must be deployed for compliance reasons before the company can continue business.
+   A microservice `bloaty-mcbloatface` must be deployed for compliance reasons before the company can continue business.
    Ensure it is deployed successfully
     1. Deploy `apps/bloatware` microservice
     2. Identify if the application deployment was successful and if not resolve any issues found